 Capsicum annuum (65 days) Open-pollinated.
 An exciting early red bell pepper bred by Molly Jahn and George Moriarty with King of the North and Early Red Sweet in its parentage.
 Each small plant in our observation plot vine-ripened about 6 medium-thick-walled peppers with good flavor and full-bodied sweetness.
 A product of farmer-breeder collaboration starring CSA-grower Elizabeth Henderson and her team at Peacework Farm in cooperation with the Organic Seed Partnership, the California Pepper Commission and university breeders, Peacework is a stabilized open-pollinated variety.
 This improved production has better leaf cover than in the past and looked gorgeous in the field.
 Seed from this variety is sold under license and a portion of the proceeds go to support public vegetable breeding at Cornell University.
-2008 Fedco introduction.①
+2008 Fedco introduction.
+Breeder Royalties.①

 3704 Peacework - Organic

 Log in to start or resume an order

 Days to full-color maturity are from transplanting date.

 Capsicum comes from the Greek kapto which means ‘bite.’